Organize your baby’s nursery clothes with these easy DIY Baby Closet Dividers…

 Here are the finished closet dividers!
 I love the look of both the natural maple tone against the stained wood veneer.

-Because the wood veneer is so thin, be sure to place a heavy book on your dividers to help flatten them out.
+Because the wood veneer is so thin, be sure to place a heavy book on your baby clothes dividers to help flatten them out.

 I hope you enjoyed this tutorial and found it helpful.
 If you make these DIY hanging closet dividers, be sure to tag me on Instagram (@slayathomemother) so I can see your creation!